 Yesterday's News® brand cat litter was introduced in 1987 to provide cat owners with a litter alternative.
-Since then, it has become U.S. Veterinarians’ #1 choice among eco-friendly cat litters.
+What makes Yesterday’s News so, well, mews-worthy

-Made from recycled materials, Yesterday's News takes items that have the potential to end up in the waste stream and turns them into cat litter that is good for your cat, good for the home and good for the environment.
+Made with recycled paper, Yesterday's News clumping and non-clumping litters take items that have the potential to end up in the waste stream and turn them into cat litter.
+In short: It’s eco-friendly litter that’s good for your cat, good for the home and good for the environment.

 A significant portion of the content of our paper cat litter comes from post-consumer waste derived from newspapers.
 When newspapers aren't recycled, they are either dumped into landfills or incinerated.
 We encourage everyone to recycle their discarded newspapers, and buy products from companies that use recycled materials.